dictcp/uplex-varnish-k8s-ingress/README.md

 ## WORK IN PROGRESS

-The Ingress controller implementation is presently under development as a minimum viable product (MVP) and is undergoing initial testing.
+The Ingress controller implementation is presently in development and is undergoing initial testing.
 It is currently subject to a number of limitations, expected to be removed over time, including:

 * No support for TLS connections
 * The controller only attends to definitions (Ingresses, Services and